-Adjust the mirrors on the tow vehicle prior to departure.
-Having someone to assist you will make this safety step quick and easy.
-First line up the tow vehicle and RV.
-Next, sit in the driver's seat and adjust the left mirror to where you can see the entire left side of the RV and well beyond.
-Finally, while still sitting in the driver's seat, have someone adjust the right mirror until the same result is achieved.
+Adjust the mirrors on the tow vehicle before departure.
+First, line up the tow vehicle and RV.
+Then, sitting in the driver's seat and adjust the left mirror until you can see the entire left side of the RV and beyond.
+Adjust the right mirror until the same result is achieved.
+If you have manual side mirrors, have someone in the passenger seat adjust the right mirror until you can see down the right side of the RV and beyond.
 Some vehicles may require the use of mirror extensions to properly see down the side of the RV.
 See your Keystone dealer for recommendations.